moradian/ez/README.md

   }
 }
 ```
+---

-####Easy to access the your database
+##EZ to access the your database
-To get the instance of built-in doctrine entity manager you can call the following line from your controllers and models.
+To get the built-in instance of doctrine entity manager to access your database from your controller, model and utility classes, all you need to do is to simply call `\Ez\Registry::getDoctrineEntityManager()`

-`\Ez\Registry::getDoctrineEntityManager()`
+In case you are not familiar with Doctrine, you will soon find out that it is one of the best PHP ORM libraries out there.
+And the good news is that it's open source with a huge and active community.
+Interested in doctrine?
+[Read more](http://www.doctrine-project.org)